17 Creative Ways to Organize Your Thoughts

 If you practice meditation, you can use this as opportunity to meditate for several minutes.

-Sleep on it.
+Sleep on it

 That which seems incredibly chaotic and puzzling now, will look a whole lot different in the morning!

 There’s just something about the power of sleep when it comes to clarifying and clearing up your thoughts.
-This process can be incredibly useful if you’re trying to make a decision or coming to some sort of agreement or terms.

 Physical Ways to Organize Your Thoughts

-Get some exercise.
+Get some exercise

-As I mentioned earlier, the change of pace will give your mind a break, and allow your subconscious to work on your puzzle in the background.
+As mentioned earlier, the change of pace will give your mind a break, and allow your subconscious to work on your puzzle in the background.

-Spend time in nature.
+Spend time in nature

-Think about all the natural areas you could visit near your home or office.
 For instance, you could sit in the park on a bench, hike a trail in a nature preserve, or gaze at a beautiful green pasture.

 A little bit of research online will give you some great ideas on places to visit.